MattDeDuck/ShopName/README.md

 - Open up `shopname.json` in any text editor or IDE of your choice
 - Change the value of `Shop Name` to whatever you want to call your shop

-Note: *Currently names cannot be longer than 25 characters - this is being looked at*
+Note: *Currently names cannot be longer than 25 characters*

 ### Example Image
 ![Shop Name](https://github.com/MattDeDuck/ShopName/blob/master/screen3.png)